rjoakim/babbler_microbiome/README.md

 # babbler_microbiome
-data files and R markdown of analyses for manuscript
+data files, bash script for QIIME2, and R script of figures and statistical analyses for manuscript